You don't have to go hungry. Use these local and state food resources to get what you need today.

 -

-In Contra Costa County, around twenty-six percent of adults and children face food insecurities and regularly need extra food.
+In Contra Costa County, about 26% of adults and children experience food insecurity and regularly need extra food.
 The U.S. Department of Agriculture defines "food insecurity" as a lack of consistent access to enough food for an active, healthy life.

-According to the 2023 HOPE Center Basic Needs Survey, 36% of Diablo Valley College students experienced limited or uncertain availability of nutritionally adequate and safe food.
+According to the 2018-2019 HOPE Study (PDF), 41% of Diablo Valley College students experienced low or very low levels of food security.
 Food insecurities impact students' ability to concentrate and focus on their academic studies.
 Students also find it challenging to balance proper nutrition with paying college tuition.
+In response to this need, the DVC Food Pantry opened its doors in March 2018 to provide a supplemental food resource for students.